yegle/your-dns/README.md

 # your-dns
 A docker-compose file to provide a secure adblocking DNS server

-NOTE: if you are interested in a hosted solution, please take a look at [nextdns.io](https://nextdns.io).
+**NOTE**: if you are interested in a hosted solution, please take a look at [nextdns.io](https://nextdns.io).
 I'm not affiliated with nextdns.io.

 ## All components in this stack